 |12||Oxford & The Application Process||Those expressing an interest and/or having potential to apply to Oxford and/or Cambridge|

 |13||Interviews and Admissions Test Guidance workshop||Those who have submitted an application to Oxbridge|

 Teacher Support Sessions In Your School

-The Head of Access, Hannah Rolley, also runs Teacher Support Sessions at any of the above times in schools, throughout the year.
+Together with the Head of Access, Richard Petty also offers Teacher Support Sessions at any of the above times in schools and throughout the year.
 In these sessions, we aim to provide up to date information and guidance relating to the Oxford application process and the purpose of each stage, for example the admissions tests and interviews.
 We offer guidance to teachers and other professionals about how they can best support their pupils in all higher education applications, as well as those who may have the potential to apply to Oxford.
 We particularly welcome invitations from schools and teachers who have little experience of the University of Oxford or low pupil progression to the Russell Group or higher education in general.
 These sessions can be planned around the demands of the school day and as such could take place after the teaching day, during staff meetings or training days.
 An example of what a teacher session might look like:

 - The Oxford application process.